A provider smiles as she talks with a patient in a hallway

 Anti-Müllerian Hormone Test

 Drawing blood to check hormone levels helps us assess your ovarian reserve -- how many potential fertile egg cells you have.
-The results can determine what kind of medications you may need ahead of egg retrieval and how many eggs we may be able to extract.
+The results can determine what kind of medications you may need ahead of egg retrieval and how many eggs may be extracted.

 Ultrasound